rkiko/AC_Agulhas_eddy_2021/README.md

 an19

 It is the same than an13, but I also calculate the bbp respiration rate.
 To do so, first I calculate the bbp (as POC) consumption in time.
-Then, I convert it to micromol/kg/day
+Then, I convert it to micromol/kg/day.
+I also plot the time series of the bbp for each different isopcynal, as in an09

+an19b

+It is the same as an19, but I use a shorter time window (until the 23 June instead of mid August)

 \